AnOnionAi/zarena/README.md

 # Zarena
 🦀 Rust Game Collection with Reninforcement Learning gym environments.
 This library aims to serve the same purpose as OpenSpiel, except in Rust to make it easier to use & maintain.
 The current games are gato, blackjack, chess & poker texas hold'em.
 All of these additionally support Web Assembly.
-You can play gato & chess against our Artificial Intelligence at [Zeti Games](https://zeti.ai/playground)

 ## Configurations